Beacon User Guide

 This will swap package B for package A. Useful to switch to versions of other modules.

 module avail <package>

 If no package is given, it will list all available modules.
 This command is useful to see which versions of particular software are installed.
 Try: module avail zlib

 This gives you the information concerning the installed software.
 One will see the setenv commands that will modify your environment if you decide to load that module.
 This is useful for two major reasons.
 First, you can make sure what executable you like to run.
 Here, you can perform a ls on the outputted bin directory.
 Secondly, some environmental variables could be introduced.
 For instance, the FFTW module will provide environmental variables that point to the library and include directories.
 Simply include these variables into your makefile versus including the full path.
 Note that all modules are now complete for Xeon and Xeon Phi.

-Beacon has C/C++ and Fortran compilers from GNU and Intel.
-However, only the Intel compilers can take full advantage of the Intel Xeon Phi coprocessors.
+Beacon has C/C++ and Fortran compilers from GNU, Intel, and CAPS.
+However, only the Intel compilers can take full advantage of the Intel Xeon Phi coprocessors, unless you are using OpenACC and having the CAPS compiler convert it to OpenCL code.
 Additionally, only the Intel MPI library fully supports the Intel Xeon Phi coprocessors.
 As such, the module for the Intel programming is loaded by default.
 Also, here is a helpful link for linking MKL with Fortran: Compiling the Intel® Math Kernel Library on the Intel® Xeon Phi™ Coprocessor using Fortran

 **Note that when cross compiling a native mode application/library using configure, the following flag must be used

 - Any secure communication with a MIC requires unique ssh keys that are automatically generated once the scheduler assigns compute nodes

 - Custom scripts have been created to use these ssh keys, which prevent prompts asking using users for passwords